n1ay/cifar10_cnn/README.md

 ## What is this ##
-It is a cifar-10 dataset model built with Keras
+It is a cifar-10 dataset classification model built with Keras
 Check Keras: http://keras.io/

 ## Performance ##